TWO-STROKE TUESDAY | THE KTM 250SX THAT RAN LIKE A 125

 (4) Frame guards: KTM includes plastic frame guards on every bike.

 (5) Brakes: What a difference!
-Finally, KTM has addressed their brake problems.
-Thanks to a new front master cylinder, smaller diameter hydraulic line and new rotor, the front brakes are one-finger powerful.
+Finally, KTM has addressed its brake problems.
+Thanks to a new Brembo front master cylinder, smaller diameter hydraulic line and new rotor, the front brakes are one-finger powerful.
 Even better, KTM put a larger piston in the rear master cylinder to cut down on hydraulic pressure in the line.
 The result?
 The brake can no longer be used to turn lights on and off.
 Better modulation and less lock-up are long overdue.

-(6) Preload ring: Instead of using two rings, which lock against each other, KTM has a very thick single ring which clamps to the shock body via an Allen bolt.
+(6) Preload ring: Instead of using two rings, which lock against each other, KTM has a very thick single ring that clamps to the shock body via an Allen bolt.
 This is a good idea and makes adjusting spring preload easier.

 (7) Clutch: It’s hydraulic.
 Enough said.